What is air quality?

 Why is air quality a concern?

+When people breathe in polluted air, it can cause health problems, ranging from minor to severe.
 The average adult breathes about 3,400 gallons of air each day.
 Pollutants can easily move from one area to another as the wind blows, so air quality concerns everyone.

 What is known about air quality and human health?